AB-BLAST 3.0 is a powerful

 combination of scoring system and gap penalties requested by the user,

-a prominent warning has always been issued.
+a prominent warning has always been issued by AB-BLAST.

 In contrast, NCBI-BLASTN only relatively recently began

-using precomputed gapped values for λ, K and H
+using precomputed gapped values for λ, K and H.

 Virtual Gene Structures.